 Cerebral palsy can occur when medical personnel fail to properly monitor a baby’s status during labor and delivery.
 If the baby does not receive enough oxygen during the delivery process, a severe brain injury can occur which leads to cerebral palsy.Our birth injury attorneys have the experience necessary to handle your case in a professional and compassionate matter.
 Contact Dr. Shezad Malik today to schedule your free consultation.
 We focus on the representation of families whose children have developed a disability as a result of negligent medical care.

 Information and commentary provided by Dallas Fort Worth Personal Injury Attorney Dr Shezad Malik.
-The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 888-210-9693 ext.
-2 or in Fort Worth at 817-717-1772.
-If you or a loved one has been injured from a birth injury, please fill out our contact card for a free consultation.
+The Dr Shezad Malik Law Firm can be contacted in Dallas toll free at 214-390-3189 ext.
+2. If you or a loved one has been injured from a birth injury, please fill out our contact card for a free consultation.